StormXploit/Write-Up/HackSecuReimsCTF_2k19/Write-Up OpenMe.md

 ![](images/image4.png)

-→ This is theoriginal Makefile with a variable that take our actual kernel to build the module.dwarf file.
+→ This is the original Makefile with a variable that take our actual kernel to build the module.dwarf file.

 ![](images/image5.png)